nav-left cat-right

 2) Leman assumes that all misbehavior is for attention.
 Most parents know that children are much more complex than that simplistic explanation will allow.
 Misbehavior happens for a whole host of reasons including revenge, power and control, low self-worth, trauma or loss.

 3) His approach seems to stop short.
 For example, he suggests that if your child misbehaves in the grocery store, you say nothing.
 You simply go home and ignore him.
 The next time he asks for something (and there will be a next time), you say, “No. You behaved poorly at the store” and you go back to what you were doing.
 No amount of begging will change your mind.
 This will make an impression on your child and will improve his behavior.
 However, it will not address the issue of making amends or “righting a wrong.”
-Value oriented parents wanting to make the most of every teachable moment, may find his approach incomplete.
+Value-oriented parents wanting to make the most of every teachable moment, may find his approach incomplete.

 4) Leman’s discipline approach is one that emphasizes, almost exclusively, the use of removal of privileges as the consequence for any type of misbehavior.
 From hitting a sibling to taking the car keys without permission, his consequence remains the same: a loss of privileges.
 While this is an effective parenting strategy that all parents should use, there are a host of other options available to parents but Leman leaves those out.
 Sensitive children or those with low self-esteem may find this emphasis on removal too stressful for an already tenuous ego system.

-If you find yourself in a vicious cycle that starts with nagging, progresses to yelling and ends with disobedience, Have a New Kid by Friday is for you.
+If you find yourself in a vicious cycle that starts with nagging, progresses to yelling and ends with disobedience, Have a New Kid by Friday might be for you.
 Despite the title, you will likely find that you are the one transformed by Friday and your children’s behavior will reflect that change.
 It is a great jumping off point.
 It can be the springboard you need to get to the next level in your parenting – one that addresses inner character as well as external behavior.

 Thanks for this review!
 I had herd things about his book and was interested in checking it out..
 This gives me much more factual information to go on.